rust-lang/book/second-edition/nostarch/chapter10.md

 Just like functions can accept any type when the signature specifies a generic type parameter, functions can accept references with any lifetime by specifying a generic lifetime parameter.
-Lifetime annotations describe the relationships the lifetimes of multiple references to each other without affecting the lifetimes themselves.
+Lifetime annotations describe the relationships of the lifetimes of multiple references to each other without affecting the lifetimes themselves.

 Lifetime annotations have a slightly unusual syntax: the names of lifetime